softloud/giveadam/data/README.md

 - **Collector:** Garima Gupta
 - **Raw Data Location:** [`raw_data/`](../raw_data/)

+### Data ethics

+Subjects are deidentified to protect privacy.
+No personal identifiers are included in the datasets.

+#### Tehri survey ethics statement

+The study was reviewed and approved by the General University Ethics Panel of the University of Stirling, UK.
+Key ethical considerations included ensuring complete anonymization of the data.
+Interviews were documented with the interviewees' consent, but no audio or video recordings were made.
+To protect the participants' identity, the locations of the interviewees were not recorded.

+#### Arunachal Pradesh survey ethics statement

+To do - data collector.

 ### Processing Pipeline
 Data transformation and quality assurance performed using:
 - **dbt (data build tool)** for SQL-based transformations